Proactive Steps to Improve Your Thyroid Health (Plus 6 Case Studies!)

 Blood sugar is a key component of thyroid health because it helps to regulate the production of hormones that the thyroid needs to function properly.

 When blood sugar levels are low, the thyroid does not get the nutrients and hormones it needs, which can cause it to become sluggish.
-This can lead to a number of issues, including fatigue, weight gain, and depression.
+This can lead to several issues, including fatigue, weight gain, and depression.

 When blood sugar levels are high, this can lead to inflammation which also has negative effects on the thyroid and the body’s ability to properly utilize thyroid hormones.

 For optimal thyroid health, it is important to maintain a healthy balance of blood sugar.
-This can be achieved through a balanced diet that is rich in healthy carbohydrates, proteins, and fats, as well as regular exercise.
+This can be achieved through a balanced diet that is rich in healthy carbohydrates, proteins, and fats, and includes regular exercise.

 Additionally, it is important to monitor blood sugar levels and take steps to regulate them if necessary.
 By taking the necessary steps to ensure proper blood sugar balance, you can help to ensure that your thyroid remains healthy and functions optimally.